-Yale University - Law School
+Columbia University - Law School

-Social scientists have used mock juror studies to produce a vast body of literature showing how different variables influence juror decision-making.
-This paper presents a computer model that extrapolates findings about jurors to juries, showing how variables of interest affect the decisions not only of individuals but also of deliberative bodies.
-The computer model simulates jurors from a specified community, imputes initial votes to them conditional on a user-specified model, and uses Robert MacCoun’s new “social burden of proof” framework to predict the likelihood that the jury will come out for either side, given those initial votes.
-The paper then demonstrates the usefulness of the model by applying it to the Cultural Cognition Project’s study of the factors that influence the verdict in acquaintance rape cases.
+This Article helps lawyers better predict the future by presenting a novel computer model that extrapolates findings about jurors to juries, showing how variables of interest affect the decisions not only of individuals but also of deliberative bodies.
+The computer model simulates jurors from a specified community, imputes initial votes to them conditional on a user-specified model, predicts the likelihood that each jury will come out for either side given those initial votes, and calculates the overall probability of the specified verdict in the community.
+The Article demonstrates the usefulness of the model to lawyers, social scientists, and policymakers by applying it to data from an empirical study of the factors that influence juror decisions in acquaintance rape cases.

 Number of Pages in PDF File: 60

-Date posted: June 15, 2011 ; Last revised: August 23, 2013
+Date posted: June 15, 2011 ; Last revised: June 23, 2015

 © 2016 Social Science Electronic Publishing, Inc. All Rights Reserved.